mcarleio/website/content/home/experience.md

   date_end = "2018-12-31"
   description = """
   Worked as a full-time software developer and later on I was promoted to also manage internal and external projects as a project manager.
+  The software projects I worked on were web applications written in Java using Java EE, OSGi, etc.
   """

 [[experience]]